Suzuki Spacia: First generation (MK32S/42S; 2013)

 The first-generation Spacia was released in March 2013 with three grades; G, X and the turbocharged T. The Mazda Flair Wagon followed later in April with two grades; XG and XS, all with naturally aspirated engine.
 Mazda had been selling the Suzuki Palette under that name and continued to use it on the new Spacia after the Palette was discontinued.

 The upmarket variant called Spacia Custom was released in June 2013 with three grades; GS, XS and the turbocharged TS.
 Mazda also introduced their version of the Spacia Custom as Flair Wagon Custom Style a month later with two grades; XS and the turbocharged XT.

 Limited editions based on X and XS grades were launched in June 2014.
 Mazda also launched a limited edition based on XS grade in the same month.
 Another limited edition of Spacia Custom XS called J Style was launched in December.

 The car received its facelift in May 2015.
 A limited edition based on G grade was launched in December.

-New Z grade was added to the Spacia Custom line up in December 2016, it has different front end and not adopted by Mazda.
+A new Z grade was added to the Spacia Custom line up in December 2016, fitted with a different front end.
+This particular sub-model was not adopted by Mazda.

+Production of the first generation largely ended in December 2017, with the introduction of the second generation Spacia.
+The wheelchair accessible variants, however, continued to be built until February 2018, when they were also replaced.